Noordwijk: Communities

 The municipality of Noordwijk consists of the communities Noordwijk aan Zee and Noordwijk-Binnen, separated by a narrow green belt, as well as Noordwijkerhout and De Zilk.

 Noordwijk aan Zee

 Noordwijk aan Zee was founded around 1200 as a fishing village.
 Until the beginning of the 19th century, fishing remained its primary business, but then began to be replaced by the growing tourism industry.
 Nowadays because of its long sandy beaches, it is a popular resort town with 1,000,000 overnight stays per year.

-It has a lighthouse & a KNRM rescue station.
+It has a lighthouse and a KNRM rescue station.
 Furthermore, it has a reformed church (1647) with a pulpit from the 17th century.

 Noordwijk aan Zee is rated as the 12th richest location in the Netherlands.

+The Grand Hotel Huis ter Duin is a notable feature of the beach front.
+It was established in 1885 at the beginning of the town's development as a tourist resort.
+It was rebuilt in 1920.
+During World War II it was used by the officers of the occupying SS.
+In 1990, during the storm of 25 January, it was largely destroyed by fire and subsequently rebuilt and greatly extended.
+Its clientele has included the Dutch and Belgian royal families, the writer Thomas Mann and President Barack Obama.
+The hotel includes a conference centre and the Michelin-starred Restaurant Latour.

 A small part of the indigenous population of Noordwijk aan Zee speaks Noordwijks, a very original Dutch dialect, which sounds like Katwijks, but in Noordwijk the dialect is almost gone, compared to Katwijk, where more people speak in (partly) dialect.